 In 2007, the company grew from the reconstruction of Hurricane Katrina and changed to one name, Bayou Concrete, LLC.
 With this change, came a color change in our mixer trucks.
 Today our trucks are painted with the familiar “red and yellow” colors used by our sister company MMC Materials, Inc. Research indicates it that these colors are one of just a few colors available during the late 20s and 1930s.
 Therefore, we believe these colors represent the history and heritage of our companies plus the ability to “stand out” on your project.

 Bayou and MMC work closely together sharing resources and technologies to ensure our customers receive the very best in quality and service.
-We are there to meet your needs in Tennessee, Mississippi and Alabama.
+We are there to meet your needs in Tennessee, Mississippi, Alabama and Florida.

 Our employees are our best assets and we strive to have the best in the business.
 We offer a competitive benefit package, a strong commitment to safety and environmental stewardship and truly have a caring spirit for each team member.
 Please allow us the opportunity to continue this great heritage by supplying all your concrete needs.